hawkrobe/tangrams/analysis/README.md

 # Workflow for reproducing analysis:

-1) Run tagTangrams.R to annotate messages with the tangrams they refer to

-2) Run all the code blocks in preprocessing.ipynb to generate several csvs (it's a lot easier to use nltk than R libraries)
+1) We first run a preprocessing pipeline in python (sequential/preprocessing.ipynb) to extract language features and generate csvs.

-3) Run the code in tangramResults.Rmd to make plots and do several additional analyses that don't depend on nlp
+2) We then use the R notebook (tangrams.Rmd) to make plots and conduct several additional analyses that don't depend on nlp